Benh83/die-vs-dieless-manufacturing/README.md

 **Does frontier manufacturing tech change the possible and optimal size of custom manufacturing businesses?**

+Full disclosure.
+I started this project looking for minimum efficient scale, but quickly found that the real advantage of the RoboCraftsman came from lowering break-even volume.
+While minimum efficient scale is important long-term, break-even volume is often the factor that determines the survival of micro manufacturing business.
+Rather than looking at the most efficient forms of production, this project chooses a very strange constraint: one employee.
+While in the past, a one-employee complex industrial production business would have been generally unadvisable, new developments have made it more appealing.
+Small businesses may not often create the frontier, but they create a form of bottom-up resilience, frugality, and independence that strengthens both competitors and local polis.

 This is an interactive cost model for a one-employee business that sells custom, complex three-dimensional sheet-metal construction products, like formed facade panels, sculpted canopies and curved louvers(designs that would require a progressive die).
 Every design is new, and, being custom, each sells only 1–10 units.
 The model compares two ways to make them:

 - **Progressive / draw die:** a new die for every design, pressed at a host shop.